davejacobs/mint/README.md

 ## Why Mint?

 - **Focus on writing** – Keep documents as plain text
-- **Beautiful output** – Professional-looking HTML ready for print or web
+- **Beautiful output by default** – Professional-looking HTML ready for print or web
-- **Digital gardens** – Easily publish linked sets of HTML documents from tools like Obsidian
+- **Customizable** – Create your own templates and styles
 - **Version control-friendly** – Text documents work great with Git
 - **Scriptable** – Automate document processing and analysis
-- **Highly customizable** – Create your own templates and styles
+- **Native support for digital gardens** – Easily publish linked sets of HTML documents from tools like Obsidian

 ## Installation